Richard Taylor (Confederate general): Military prowess

-Taylor did not have any military experience until the Civil War broke out.
+Taylor had no military experience until the Civil War broke out.
 However, most of Taylor's contemporaries, subordinates, and superiors spoke many times of his military prowess as he proved himself capable both in the field and in departmental command.
 Nathan Bedford Forrest commented about Taylor, "He's the biggest man in the lot.
 If we'd had more like him, we would have licked the Yankees long ago."
 Charles Erasmus Fenner, an officer in the Confederate Trans-Mississippi Department and post-war Louisiana Supreme Court justice, asserted that "Dick Taylor was a born soldier.
 Probably no civilian of his time was more deeply versed in the annals of war, including the achievements and personal characteristics of all the great captains, the details and philosophies of their campaigns, and their strategic theories and practice."

 Thomas J. "Stonewall" Jackson and Richard S. Ewell frequently commented on their conversations with Taylor about military history, strategy, and tactics.
 In particular, Ewell stated that he came away from his conversations with Taylor more knowledgeable and impressed with the information Taylor possessed.
 Stonewall Jackson recommended promoting Taylor to major general and putting him in command of Confederate forces in western Louisiana.
 Taylor was one of only three lieutenant generals in the Confederacy who did not graduate from West Point (the others being Forrest and Wade Hampton III).

 In his 1879 memoir, Taylor modestly attributed his progress as a commanding officer during the war to two habits:

 I early adopted two customs, and adhered to them throughout the war.
 The first was to examine at every halt the adjacent roads and paths, their direction and condition; distances of nearest towns and cross-roads; the country, its capacity to furnish supplies, as well as general topography, etc., all of which was embodied in a rude sketch, with notes to impress it on memory.
 The second was to imagine while on the march an enemy before me to be attacked, or to be received in my position, and make the necessary dispositions for either contingency.
 My imaginary manoeuvres were sad blunders, but I corrected them by experience drawn from actual battles, and can safely affirm that such slight success as I had in command was due to these customs.